samhal/cmus-sync/README.md

 ## Installation
 1. Clone the repo.
 2. Move cmus-sync to "/usr/bin"
-3. Create a config file called ".cmus-syncrc" in "~/" which follows the same template as the one given.
+3. Create a config file called .cmus-syncrc in ~/ which follows the same template as the one given.
-4. Create a file called "playlist" in your phone's music folder.
+4. Create a empty 0file called "playlist" in your phone's music folder.
+5. The source playlist must follow the same format as the one cmus creates which is located in ~/.config/cmus.

 ## Limitations
 You can't sync your device with music from more than one library.
 For